On this page

 Verification

-#This guide is based on official INM instructions for Cambio de Condición and is updated with any changes to form editions or filing rules.
+#This guide is based on official INM instructions for Cambio de Condición and is updated with changes in form editions or filing rules.
 Always confirm current requirements on the official INM website.

 FAQs